 The Point-in-Time (PIT) Count serves as a critical occasion on the CoC calendar.
 Yet it is not without its limitations.
 The U.S. Department of Housing and Urban Development (HUD) relies on the count, where volunteers and field workers conduct a census of people experiencing homelessness to better measure the homeless population on a national level.

 Data can mean a lot of things.
-Here’s one way to think of it: as points of interaction between a system of care and clients, from notifications that a client has entered the system to referrals to essential services.
-It also combines with demographic information—veteran status, gender, or race, for example—to help case managers identify clients’ unique needs.
+Here’s one way to think of data: as points of interaction between a system of care and clients, from notifications that a client has entered the system to referrals to essential services.
+Data also combines with demographic information—veteran status, gender, or race, for example—to help case managers identify clients’ unique needs.

 By gathering this data with a robust HMIS, CoCs can use it to facilitate real-time decisions and better understand the challenges in front of them.

 It’s easy to get caught up on data, however, and focus solely on large-scale solutions.
 If you know of 20 people experiencing homelessness, you might focus on getting the entire group into permanent housing.
 And why not?
 Don’t we all want to reduce homelessness as much and as quickly as possible?

 While a lofty goal, it’s only feasible if you cater to the individual.
 With so many variables leading to an individual’s status—from health-related issues to substance abuse to loss of income—the path to help them must be customized to address immediate concerns and plan for effective care.